muratk5n/thirdwave/en/index.md

 The establishment is dying to go back to that narrative (great for ratings, makes politicians look like they are actually discussing something, albeit second-rate, usually agreeable stuff).
-At the same time of course both sides offer bipartisan support to a war that could be ended in a day, letting a legit journalist rot in jail and healthcare issue kept MIA.
+At the same time both sides offer bipartisan support to a war that could be ended in a day, letting a legit journalist rot in jail and healthcare issue kept MIA.
 The guy who says he signed up to military to fight in [useless wars](2023/03/isiah-james-iraq.html) because he was poor and had no healthcare gets no traction.
 That shit is just too real - not part of the plan.